 Laverne Booth of Crawford Bay attended the forum through a Zoom call, and reports the following:

 “ I found out that our older vehicle, a 2001 Ford diesel 11 passenger van, purchased from Valley Services in Creston, is not unusual.
-Even GERTIE, now well funded with tax dollars, is not able to buy new vehicles yet.
+Even GERTIE, now relatively well funded with tax dollars, is not able to buy new vehicles yet.
 Each of the bus systems that attended the community bus forum developed uniquely, depending on their location and population.
 Each community needed volunteer champions to get the system off the ground.
 Volunteer drivers are supported in various ways- paying for the annual medical fee, in some cases supporting training to get the class IV license, and paying an honorarium to drivers.

 Most systems needed support by local community service organizations to get going, and eventually did form their own society or charitable organization.
 I was glad to attend this forum and hear the experience of others- GERTIE is going to share their application for charitable status with us.
 This is going to be a critical step for us, as we do not have a local charity that can sponsor applications for funding.